PT symmetry as a necessary and sufficient condition for unitary time evolution: Unitary time evolution for non-Hermitian Hamiltonians

 If for a time-independent Hamiltonian $H$ one constructs a time evolution operator of the form $U(t)=e^{-iHt}$, then if $H$ is Hermitian, the adjoint operator $U^{\dagger}(t)$ is given by $U^{\dagger}(t)=e^{iHt}$ and the unitarity of $U(t)$ immediately follows.
 Moreover, if one introduces right-eigenvectors of $H$ that obey

 then for Hermitian Hamiltonians the Dirac norm $\langle R_i(t)|R_i(t)\rangle$ is immediately preserved in time.
 However, if the Hamiltonian is not Hermitian, conjugation of (\ref{E1}) leads to

 with $U^{\dagger}(t)$ now being given by $U^{\dagger}(t)=e^{iH^{\dagger}t}$, and with the Dirac norm then not being time independent.
 Despite this, one cannot conclude that the time evolution associated with a non-Hermitian Hamiltonian is not unitary.
-Rather, all one can conclude is that the standard derivation of unitarity for Hermitian Hamiltonians and the appropriateness of the Dirac norm do not apply when the Hamiltonian is not Hermitian.
+Rather, all one can conclude is that the standard derivation of unitarity for Hermitian Hamiltonians and the appropriateness of the Dirac norm that goes hand in hand with it do not apply when the Hamiltonian is not Hermitian.
 While the above analysis shows that Hermiticity implies unitarity, one cannot conclude that lack of Hermiticity implies lack of unitarity.
-And indeed, a whole class of non-Hermitian Hamiltonians has been identified in which time evolution is unitary, namely those in which the Hamiltonian possesses a $\cal{P}\cal{T}$ symmetry and has a set of energy eigenvalues that are all real (see the review of \cite{R1} and references therein).
-The purpose of this paper is to identify all possible classes of Hamiltonians for which time evolution is unitary, with Hermitian Hamiltonians being just one of the possible classes.
+And indeed, a whole class of non-Hermitian Hamiltonians has been identified for which time evolution is unitary in the sense that for them one can find appropriate norms that are preserved in time (this being the sense in which the term ``unitary time evolution" is used in the $PT$ literature), with the class being those particular non-Hermitian Hamiltonians that possesses a $PT$ symmetry and have energy eigenvalues that are all real (see the review of \cite{R1} and references therein).
+The purpose of this paper, which in part serves as a review of work in the field, is to identify all possible classes of Hamiltonians for which time evolution is unitary in this sense, with Hermitian Hamiltonians being just one of the possible classes.

 The key to finding the general rule is to recognize that if $|R_i(t)\rangle$ is an eigenstate of $H$ with some general complex energy $E_i=E^R_i+iE^I_i$, then on introducing some general time-independent operator $V$, the $V$-dependent inner product $\langle R_j(t)|V|R_i(t)\rangle$ will be given by